LunarWatcher/auto-pairs/README.md

 let g:AutoPairsMultilineClose = 0
 ```

-This fork might break it (and the fly mode), but I don't need them anyways.
+This fork might break it (and the fly mode, which is disabled by default), but I don't need them anyways.

 ## License